cko780/Stats-220-Test-repo/index.md

 # Assignment 1
 ![](my_meme.png)
 ## Motivation
 The meme is extremely rare, not seen before in **any** NFT market including Opensea.
 The inspiration and motivation behind this *exotic* meme is James.
+The thought simply came, like James existence.
+"It must be carefully hand crafted, measured down the to the micrometer and aged perfectly," is what I thought upon summoning this meme.

 ```R